/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 Subtle facial feature adjustment rather than complete character replacement

 For face swap techniques specifically, see my Professional Face Swap guide which covers face-only swapping with FaceDetailer + LoRA methods.
+If you're looking for workflows that produce natural-looking results, check out my guide on face swap workflows that don't look creepy.

 Installing Reactor for Headswap in ComfyUI